benuha/structuralist/README.md

 # structuralist
-From java source code to Plantuml Class Diagram
+From java source code to PlantUML Class Diagram

 This Program interpretes Java Project/Android Project source code and creates a PlantUML diagram code.
 Work best with JetBrains Pycharm.